 15. By default, First Floor is selected (Figure 11.4), if you are entering the stages (elevations) associated with the first floor of the structure, type a value in the First Floor Stage box (Figure 11.4).
 The value must be between -300 to 30,000.
 Optionally, the user can enter the beginning damage depth in feet (meters) relative to the first floor stage where damage begins.
 The beginning damage depth is normally used in the analysis of structures with basements where flood waters enter above basement floor.
 The beginning damage depth truncates the damage function at the specified depth.
 For example, if damage begins at one foot below the first floor stage, the beginning damage depth is set to -1.
-Type the value in the Beginning Damage Depth box (Figure 11.4).
+Type the value in the Beginning Damage Depth box (see Figure 11.4,page 11-4).
+If you wish to enter the stage (elevation) of ground at the structure